The Addams Family

 The Addams Family is a fictional family created by American cartoonist Charles Addams.
-They originally appeared in a series of 150 unrelated single-panel comics, about half of which were originally published in The New Yorker over a 50-year period from their inception in 1938.
-They have since been adapted to other media, such as television, film, video games, comic books, a musical, and merchandise.
+The Addams are an eccentric old-money clan who delight in the macabre and the grotesque and are seemingly unaware or unconcerned that other people find them bizarre or frightening.
+The Addams's view in seeing their family life and interests as normal was a basis for the satire and comedy.
+They originally appeared in a series of 150 standalone single-panel comics, about half of which were originally published in The New Yorker between 1938 and their creator's death in 1988.
+They have since appeared in other media, such as television, film, video games, comic books, a musical, and merchandise.

-The Addamses are a satirical inversion of the ideal postwar American middle-class nuclear family: an odd old money clan who delight in the macabre and are seemingly unaware or unconcerned that other people find them bizarre or frightening.
-The family members were unnamed until the 1964 television series.
-The Addams Family consists of Gomez and Morticia Addams, their children, Wednesday and Pugsley, and close family members, Uncle Fester and Grandmama, their butler Lurch, and Pugsley's pet octopus, Aristotle.
-The dimly seen Thing (later a disembodied hand) was introduced in 1954, and Gomez's Cousin Itt, Morticia's pet lion Kitty Kat and Morticia’s carnivorous plant Cleopatra in 1964.
+The family members were unnamed until the 1960s.
+Matriarch Morticia and daughter Wednesday received their names when a licensed doll collection was released in 1962; patriarch Gomez and son Pugsley were named when the 1964 television series debuted.
+The Addams Family consists of Gomez and Morticia Addams, their children, Wednesday and Pugsley, and close family members Uncle Fester and Grandmama, their butler Lurch, and Pugsley's pet octopus, Aristotle.
+The dimly seen Thing (later a disembodied hand) was introduced in 1954, and Gomez's Cousin Itt, Morticia's pet lion Kitty Kat and Morticia's carnivorous plant Cleopatra in 1964.
 Pubert Addams, Wednesday and Pugsley's infant brother, was introduced in the 1993 film Addams Family Values.

-In 1964, the live-action television series premiered on ABC and ran for two seasons.
-It subsequently inspired a telefilm titled Halloween with the New Addams Family and cameos from the cast in other shows.
-An unrelated animated series aired in 1973.
+The live-action television series premiered on ABC on Friday, September 18, 1964, and ran for two seasons.
+An animated series from Hanna-Barbera aired in 1973 and the characters had cameos in the animated The New Scooby-Doo Movies.
+The 1960s television show characters and actors returned in a 1977 telefilm titled Halloween with the New Addams Family.

 The franchise was revived in the 1990s with a feature film series consisting of The Addams Family (1991) and Addams Family Values (1993).
 The films inspired a second animated series (1992–1993) which is set in the same fictional universe.
 The series was rebooted with a 1998 direct-to-video film and a spin-off live-action television series (1998–1999).
-In 2010, a live musical adaptation featuring Nathan Lane and Bebe Neuwirth opened on Broadway and was nominated for two Tony Awards and eight Drama Desk Awards.
-The series again rebooted in 2019 with the animated film The Addams Family, which led to a sequel in 2021.
-In 2022, Netflix debuted the original series Wednesday.
+In 2010, a live musical adaptation featuring Nathan Lane and Bebe Neuwirth opened on Broadway to tepid reviews, but it was nominated for two Tony Awards and eight Drama Desk Awards, winning one Drama Desk Award for Outstanding Set Design.
+The series was rebooted again in 2019 with the animated film The Addams Family, which led to a sequel in 2021.
+In 2022, Netflix debuted the original live action series Wednesday, based around the daughter of the family.

-The franchise has become a staple of popular culture.
-It has spawned a video game series, academic books, and soundtracks which are based around its Grammy-nominated theme song.
-They have had a profound influence on American comics, cinema and television, and are seen as an inspiration for the goth subculture and its fashion.
+The franchise has spawned a video game series, academic books and soundtracks, which are based around its Grammy-nominated theme song.
+A staple in pop culture for eight decades, The Addams Family has influenced American comics, cinema and television.
+The goth subculture and its fashion have also been influenced by The Addams Family.